goadesign/goa/README.md

 ## Contributing

 Did you fix a bug? write docs or additional tests? or implement some new awesome functionality?
 You're a rock star!!
-Just make sure that `make` succeeds (or that TravisCI is green) and send a PR over.
+Just make sure that `make` succeeds (or that TravisCI is g104.197.54.215reen) and send a PR over.

 And if you're looking for inspiration the [wookie](https://github.com/raphael/goa/wiki) contains a